 Whether working on regulatory closure for a contaminated site or remedial technologies for hazardous waste minimization, an integrated team approach — offering a holistic view of the project and associated costs — is crucial to the success of remediation projects.
 Applying innovative technologies can further provide reliable, cost-effective solutions, which, in turn, also account for ESG metrics.

-ESG metrics and scrutiny from investors will continue to intensify, increasing in importance by the day.
+ESG metrics and demand from community leaders and investors will continue to intensify, increasing in importance by the day.
 Implementing a sustainable remedial approach for legacy sites will not only support but also propel a company’s ESG efforts, delivering short- and long-term success.

 Every environmentally impacted site is different, requiring a customized, sustainable remedial approach and strategy — as well as a full understanding of site conditions and media, contaminants and regulatory drivers — to achieve regulatory closure.